 Additionally, you can use the built-in WordPress theme customizer option to view your site on desktop, mobile, and tablet before going live.
 It gives you a little more sharpness to see if the theme is compatible with all devices.

 TIP: In general, WordPress themes follow the standard core “browser support” best practices.
-It means that if you install a theme from WordPress theme library, it is more likely to be compatible with Android version, Chrome Android version, Chrome version, Firefox version, Safari version, iOS version, Edge version and Opera version .
+It means that if you install a theme from the WordPress theme library, it is more likely to be compatible with the Android version, Chrome Android version, Chrome version, Firefox version, Safari version, iOS version, Edge version, and Opera version.
 In fact, many freemium themes are used to add cross-browser compatibility support lists to their documentation.